AllanPatrickS/CtoPDLCompiler/README.md

 miniC (using flex&bison)
 ========
-This project is compiler project using flex and bison by Yubi Lee, Sungmin Kim by pair-programming.
+This project is converter/compiler project using flex and bison Forked by Yubi Lee, Sungmin Kim project. by Philippe Geraldeli and Allan Patrick.

 ## 1. Building
     make